David Stanley BEM MMUS BMUS NPQH PGCE CF FRSA

 The Coronavirus of 2020 brought many challenges for people with disabilities.
-David responded to the crisis by developing new online services to engage and entertain disabled communities during the lockdown.
+David responded to the crisis by developing new online services to engage and entertain disabled communities during the lockdown (#MMPWired).
 His home doorstep visits, Facebook live concerts, Zoom rehearsals, video calls and YouTube videos kept the music playing for thousands of families across the UK.
-With support from the UK Government, The Music Man Project delivered 60 sets of new instruments for children and adults to play at home.
+With support from the UK Government, The Music Man Project delivered £6000 worth of musical instruments for children and adults to play at home and tablet computers for them to access the internet.
+David continues to teach online as a 5-star rated host for AirBnB Online Experiences.
+His Sing and Play with The Music Man Project welcomes guests from all over the world.

 David’s TV credits include playing the Music Master in Channel 4’s That’ll Teach ‘Em and the spin-off quiz show That’ll Test ‘Em.
 David composed music used in both series, including The Charles Darwin School Song.
-His appearance on the show received over one million views on TikTok.
-He has also appeared in 2 adverts for the National Lottery.
+His appearance on the show has received over two million views on TikTok!
+He has also appeared in 2 TV adverts for the National Lottery.

 In 2010, David composed a piano solo called "Through the Efforts of Friendship" to mark his visit to the People’s Republic of China and performed the work at the Confucian Institute in Beijing.
 Hate Crime, his first musical for people with learning disabilities, was premiered at the Essex Police Conference on Hate Crime in 2014 and reprised for a Kent Police Conference in 2019.